 In addition to these academically important goals, the ethical importance of teaching politics is clearest to me when partnered with my deeply held commitments to inclusivity and diversity.
-I have worked with students from many different walks of life, including racially and socioeconomically diverse groups, LGBTQ students, students with physical and learning disabilities, students who struggle with mental health, international students, first generation students, non-traditionally aged students from their 20s to 70s, students who are or have been incarcerated, and students who are working and/or caregiving while in school.
+I have worked with students from many different walks of life, including racially and socioeconomically diverse groups, LGBTQ students, students with physical and learning disabilities, students who struggle with mental health, international students, first generation students, veterans, non-traditionally aged students from their 20s to 70s, students who are or have been incarcerated, and students who are working and/or caregiving while in school.
 In all of these cases, I have found that diversity in the classroom can enrich all of our experiences, and I aim to accommodate different backgrounds in ways that make courses stronger overall.
 Offering clear expectations and teaching analytical skills benefits all students; it also helps level the playing field so that students' performance is less reliant on their previous schooling, which is often more indicative of socioeconomic status than ability.
 Setting forth transparent course policies that emphasize growth and rigor and reminding students that disagreeing with assigned texts is a sign of strong scholarship encourages all students to develop their own opinions on the material; it also cultivates ideological diversity by making clear that students are graded on their effort rather than their views.
-Integrating contemporary cases into our discussions helps all students understand the material; it has also been effective in helping students from marginalized groups engage with the predominantly white male Western canon in introductory political theory courses or with the founding fathers in introductory American politics courses.
-Students who come into the classroom feeling distant from or suspicious of those canonical figures have often come to embrace their works as tools for understanding and critiquing white supremacy, the gender wage gap, the unevenness of LGBT rights across U.S. states, and the criminal justice system.
-Assigning readings by authors from diverse backgrounds wherever possible, making readings by people from underrepresented groups a centerpiece of courses on contemporary and feminist political thought, and using case studies that touch on issues of concern to marginalized populations has helped all students understand that including diverse voices leads to interesting and eye-opening discussion; it has also helped students with marginalized racial, national, religious, and sexual identities see that voices like theirs are wanted and valued.
-Similarly, being open about my own identity as a queer woman has helped students understand that learning and growth can take place across identity categories, and students with marginalized identities have said that that openness helps them to feel welcome in the classroom and to imagine possibilities for their own adult lives.
+Integrating contemporary cases into our discussions helps all students understand the material; it has also been effective in helping students from minoritized groups engage with the predominantly white male Western canon in introductory political theory courses or with the founding fathers in introductory American politics courses.